Room on the Broom

 Review

-Room on the Broom is a favourite picture book among many speech pathologists, teachers and parents due to the mesmerising illustrations and repetitive rhyming text.
-Older children may be able to identify the moral of the story, which is all about the importance of friendship and benefits of being kind to others.
+Room on the Broom is a favourite picture book among many speech pathologists, teachers, and parents due to its mesmerising illustrations and repetitive rhyming text.
+Older children may be able to identify the moral of the story, which is about the importance of friendship and the benefits of being kind to others.

-This book can be used to model a range of speech sounds but is particularly useful for words containing /r/ blends (e.g. broom, dragon, frog) and words starting with the /w/ sound (e.g. witch, wand, wind).
-Room on the Broom is written in past tense, so it contains many examples of regular past tense verbs, as well as irregular past tense verbs (e.g. flew, fell, found).
+This book can be used to model a range of speech sounds but is particularly useful for words containing /r/ clusters (e.g. broom, dragon, frog) and words starting with the /w/ sound (e.g. witch, wand, wind).
+Room on the Broom is written in past tense, so it contains many examples of regular past tense verbs and irregular past tense verbs (e.g. flew, fell, found).
 It is also an excellent choice to target the possessive pronoun ‘her’ (e.g. she lost her wand, her hat blew off her head, etc.)

-For further speech and language targets in Room on the Broom, see the list below.
+See the list below for further speech and language targets in Room on the Broom.

 Book Details